iwhalen/blog/docs/posts/0006_projects_for_2026.md

 # Project ideas for 2026

-This is a collection of other people's good ideas for coding projects.
+This is a collection of ideas for side projects.

 I'm trying to learn Zig.
 So, there will be some projects appropriate for that.